Introduction

 #!intelli-shell

-Between your personal library and workspace-specific files, you have a powerful system for managing commands.
+Between your personal library and the workspace-specific file, you have a powerful system for managing commands and completions.
 Let's now see how you can back up, restore, and share your personal commands across different machines in Syncing and Sharing.

 Syncing and Sharing

-IntelliShell makes it easy to back up your command library, share it with teammates, or sync it across multiple
+IntelliShell makes it easy to back up your library, share it with teammates, or sync it across multiple machines.

 and intelli-shell import